moniika21/apt-source-list-personal-template/README.md

 ## Source list

-You have to rename the `sources-<branch>.list` to `sources.list` and putting it in the `/etc/apt/` folder main contrib non-free
+You have to rename the `sources-<branch>.list` to `sources.list` and put it in the `/etc/apt/` folder.

- Official french repository
+For each kind of repository:

+- I use the official french [closest mirror server](https://www.debian.org/mirror/list) to download faster.
+- I use all the sections available to have the richest package library ([main contrib non-free](https://wiki.debian.org/SourcesList#Component)).

 ### Stable branch or Testing branch